A private equity firm serving both individual investors and early stage companies.

 UI/UX

 Private wealth clients manage complex portfolios spanning public equities, private markets, real estate, and fixed income.
-The app needed to surface all of it clearly on a small screen without overwhelming the user.
+Like all fintech companies, there's an overwhelming amount of data to pull from.
+The real design challenge is knowing what to surface, for whom, and when.
 I designed the full iPhone experience from wireframes through final UI, including a dashboard with real-time performance data, a color-coded market breakdown, document access, tax tools, and direct advisor messaging.

 industry